CO-DKFZ/TopArtCalculator/README.md

 install_github("https://github.com/CO-DKFZ/TopArtCalculator")
 ```

-## Example
+## Prerequisites

-The TOP-ART calculator is capable of defining TOP-ART scores for bulk-NGS samples.
-Before the tool can be used, the following upstream steps need to be performed:
+Before TOP-ART calculator can be used, the following upstream steps need to be performed:

 * somatic copynumber calling (somatic copynumber abberations, sCNAs)
   - Annotation of **total copynumber of segments**